shader-slang/spec/statements.md

 \end{Checking}

-\begin{Note}
-	Declarations in a block statement are visible to later statements in the same block, but not to earlier statements in the block, or to code outside the block.
+Note: Declarations in a block statement are visible to later statements in the same block, but not to earlier statements in the block, or to code outside the block.
-\end{Note}

 Empty Statement {#stmt.empty}
 ---------------